zrt0317/additionSinica1/README.md

 # additionSinica1
-Some additional project made in Sinica Academia.
+Some additional project made in Sinica Academia; will be updated.